BilboTheHobbyist/bilbothehobbyist.github.io/README.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-### Roadmap
+### ⚠️ Project Discontinued ⚠️

-This project has been discontinued and is no longer actively maintained.
+The [evanca/quick-portfolio](https://github.com/evanca/quick-portfolio) project has been discontinued and is no longer actively maintained.
 No new features or fixes will be added.
-If you're interested in contributing, feel free to fork the repository and customize it to your needs.
+If you're interested in contributing, feel free to fork that repository (not mine !) and customize it to your needs.
 ___

 ### References